tedxuofichicago/tedxuic-website/README.md

 Task List
 - Create components for cleaner code
-- Add applications page (Maybe a button that goes to LinkTree?)
 - Work on dark mode
 - Consider using database for pics
 - Look up SEO improvements